-Go to https://parks.ny.gov/grants/consolidated-funding-app.aspx to view forms and resources containing additional instructions concerning attachments to the application.
-For more information, contact the NYS Office of Parks, Recreation and Historic Preservation (OPRHP) Regional Grants Administrator (RGA) for your county (https://parks.ny.gov/grants/contact.aspx), or NYSOPRHPGrants@parks.ny.gov.
+Visit https://parks.ny.gov/grants/environmental-protection-fund.aspx to view forms and resources containing additional instructions concerning attachments to the application.
+If you have questions about the EPF Parks, Preservation and Heritage grant program or wish to discuss you project proposal, contact the Regional Grants Administrator (RGA) for your county or NYSOPRHPGrants@parks.ny.gov.

-Applicants are encouraged to use the online layered "Grants Map for CFA" accessed via https://parks.ny.gov/grants/consolidated-funding-app.aspx to help answer application questions in the CFA, including questions concerning how to identify the appropriate Regional Economic Development Council, ZIP Code Tabulation Area (ZCTA) and Poverty data, save and print or upload a 1:24,000 scale topographic or planimetric map, etc. for the project location.
+Applicants are encouraged to use the online layered "Grants Map for CFA" to help answer application questions in the CFA, including questions concerning how to identify the appropriate Regional Economic

+Development Council, ZIP Code Tabulation Area (ZCTA) and Poverty data, save and print or upload a 1:24,000 scale topographic or planimetric map, etc. for the project location.
 The instruction document, "Using the Grants Map for CFA," outlines how to use the features of the layered map.